cssbristol/cssbristol.co.uk/about.md

 To get in touch, please e-mail the relevant committee position below.
 To report an issue with the website, the [source code](https://github.com/cssbristol/cssbristol.github.io) of which is freely available on GitHub, please [submit an issue](https://github.com/cssbristol/cssbristol.github.io/issues).
 See you around!

+# Minutes

+The committee holds frequent meetings to organise events and to decide the future of the society.
+Take a look at the [minutes](https://drive.google.com/drive/folders/0Bw8lYTnOhFe7dGRfR0ZMc3JTSXc?usp=sharing) to see what we're up to!

 # Things you might find useful

 * [Sponsorship](/pages/sponsors)